stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 * [Disable a group account](#DisableGroupAccounts)
 * [Remove a group account](#RemoveGroupAccounts)

+{% docs note %}
-**Note:** Removing an account from a group, does not delete the account from the directory.
+Removing an account from a group, does not delete the account from the directory.
+{% enddocs %}

 ####<a id="ListGroupAccounts"></a>List Group Accounts